The pioneer of limited edition photography

 Ken’s Photography of World Heritage Areas such as Uluru, Kata Tjuta and the Great Barrier Reef has helped raise awareness of Australia’s amazing natural resources and the need to protect them.

 Ken uses only plantation pine timber for his frames, and environmentally friendly packaging.
-All his prints are framed using the finest archival materials to to maximise archival permanence, which minimises the wastage of resources.
+All his prints are framed using the finest archival materials to maximise archival permanence, which minimises the wastage of resources.

 For many years Ken has generously donated his time to numerous charities, including World Vision and The Spastic Centre.
 He also founded the Walk-a-While project, working with indigenous communities in Central Australia to equip them with the tools and skills to tell their stories into the future.
 The Ken Duncan Group also sponsors numerous children through Compassion.